-BIOL 123 Introduction to Research Methods/Lab 4 Credits
+BIOL 123 Introduction to Research Methods/Lab

 This is an introductory-level class to aid students in developing skills to design, carry out and report research.
 Although this is a science class, the ability to design, carry out, analyze and report research is applicable to students in multiple areas including business, education, and history.
-Pre-requisite: General Botany I 112 emphasis is the effects of man's technology on the environment.
+Pre-requisite: General Botany I 112

-BIOL124 Environmental Science/Lab 4 Credits
+BIOL124 Environmental Science/Lab

 This course is a study of basic interrelationships of organisms and their environment.
-A special
+A special emphasis is the effects of man's technology on the environment.